x10mrrobot01x/x10mrrobot01x.github.io/index.md

 ## Discord Server

 Join our Discord server to connect with other students and experts in statistics.
-Ask questions, share your knowledge, and collaborate with others to improve your understanding of statistics.
+Ask questions, share your knowledge, and collaborate with others to improve your understanding of statistics.[Crafty Shrewds - SPIV.IO](https://discord.gg/qaSXnqZmfC)

 ## Crafty Shrewds - SPIV.IO

-Crafty Shrewds is a community of data enthusiasts who use [SPIV.IO](https://discord.gg/qaSXnqZmfC) to gain insights from data.
-Join us to learn how to use [SPIV.IO](https://discord.gg/qaSXnqZmfC) and explore the world of data analytics.
+Crafty Shrewds is a community of data enthusiasts who use [SPIV.IO](https://spiv.io) to gain insights from data.
+Join us to learn how to use and explore the world of data analytics.

 ---